MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-03/README.md

 ## Step 3: Load and Preview the Data

-Run the load-and-preview cell.
+Run cell 2 (the cell under "Load the CSV and preview").
 It reads your CSV into a table and shows the first few rows.

 You should see the first five rows with consistent `rights` and `place` values reflecting your Lab 02 cleanup.